enechange/EnergyDataSimulationChallenge/README.md

 # EnergyDataSimulationChallenge

-Welcome to EnergyPriceSimulationChallenge!
+Welcome to EnergyDataSimulationChallenge!
 This project is to challenge the analysis of big energy production data.
 We prepared two challenges.
 You can try either of them or maybe both :)
 Your pull-request is always welcome.

 ## Challenge 1 - Energy Production Data Simulation

 We prepared the energy production data for 500 houses.
-For each house, there are data from July, 2011 to June, 2013.
+For each house, there are monthly data from July, 2011 to June, 2013.
 The data are given temperature data and daylight data.

-Please make a model of Polynomial regression using data from July, 2011 to December, 2012.
+Please make a model of Polynomial regression using data from July 2011 to May 2013.
-On that basis, Please predict EnergyProduction from January, 2013 to July, and calculate MAE.
+On that basis, predict EnergyProduction on June 2013 for each house, and calculate MAE(Mean Absolute Error).

-### Dataset
+### Input

-Dataset file is in data/ directory as follows.
+Input dataset file is in data/ directory as follows.
 ```
 $ head data/dataset_500.csv | column -s, -t
 ID  Label  House  Year  Month  Temperature  Daylight  EnergyProduction